Elazawy/HTML_and_CSS_Template_1/README.md

-# Leon - Minimal Agency Template
+# Leon - Minimal & Creative Agency Template
-Leon is a clean, modern, and responsive website template for creative agencies.
-Built with HTML and CSS, it’s perfect for showcasing your work in a simple and elegant way.
+Leon is a clean, modern, and responsive HTML and CSS template designed for creative agencies.
+With a minimalist design and smooth user experience, it’s perfect for showcasing your work in a professional and elegant way.

-## Features
+## Key Features
-Minimal Design: Clean and modern layout.

-Fully Responsive: Works on all devices.

-Customizable: Easy-to-edit CSS variables.

-Smooth Scrolling: Enhanced user experience.

-Font Awesome Icons: Professional icons included.

-Google Fonts: Uses "Work Sans" for modern typography.

-Multiple Sections: Services, Portfolio, About, and Contact.
+Responsive Design: Optimized for desktops, tablets, and mobile devices.

+Easy Customization: Well-structured HTML and CSS for quick modifications.

+Modern Design: Minimal layout with smooth animations and hover effects.

+Cross-Browser Compatibility: Works seamlessly across all major browsers.

-Sections
+## Sections Included
-Header: Logo and navigation.
+Header: Logo and navigation menu.

-Landing: Full-screen intro with a welcome message.
+Landing: Full-screen intro with a welcoming message.

-Features: Key features in a 3-column layout.
+Features: Three-column layout for key services.

 Services: Detailed service descriptions with icons.